quantumgardener/qg.blog/content/topics/List.md

 title: Lists of Things
 date: 2024-03-11
 ---
 A handy collection of lists.
-Lists are a simple [[map of content]].
+Lists are a simple [[Map of content]].